Full cycle recruiting

 At this stage in the process, the recruiter will reach out to the selected candidate and extend an offer of employment.

 The offer letter should be well structured and clearly define the contract length, working hours, compensation, benefits, notice period, and any other important details and terms of employment.
 Prior to extending the offer, the recruiter should work out a compensation ceiling with the hiring manager to effectively negotiate the terms of the offer with the candidate.
+After this, the recruiter can send the offer letter for the candidate to review and sign electronically using an esignature, for a streamlined and efficient process.

 Once the candidate agrees upon terms of employment, work out a joining date with the candidate and prepare for their onboarding.